Jer1911/Portfolio/CPP/README.txt

 geometry - Geometric area calculator.

+SEC - A couple of tools I wrote for security class.

 discrete_math - A handful of utilities I made for projects back when I was
                 taking discrete.